smaurice101/readthedocs/docs/source/genai.rst

             filename=videofilename          # Video file name

-            responsefolder='chevron-videos'   # folder, video chatgpt will write out the responses to
+            responsefolder='sample-videos'   # folder, video chatgpt will write out the responses to

             temperature=0.1                   # temperature - varies between 0-1, closer to 0 more conservative the responses